Liam Kinsella: Club career

+Walsall

 Kinsella signed for Walsall as an eight-year-old and worked his way through various youth levels before signing his first professional contract in March 2014.
-He made his senior debut against Bradford City on 16 August 2014 and was named man of the match in a 0–0 draw.
+He made his senior debut against Bradford City on 16 August 2014, and was named man of the match in a 0–0 draw.

-He scored his first senior goal in a 2–0 win over Burton Albion in October 2015 to help Walsall leapfrog the Brewers to the top of the League One table.
+He scored his first senior goal in a 2–0 win over Burton Albion in October 2015, to help Walsall leapfrog the Brewers to the top of the League One table.
 Kinsella described the goal as "one of the best moments of my career so far".

 He was offered a new contract by Walsall at the end of the 2018–19 season.
-In January 2021 he signed a new two-year contract.
+In January 2021, he signed a new two-year contract.

 Kinsella was named as the club's Player of the Season in 2020–21 and 2021–22.

+He departed the club upon the expiration of his contract at the end of the 2022–23 season.

+Swindon Town

+Kinsella signed for Swindon Town on 28 July 2023, linking up again his former manager at Walsall, Michael Flynn.

+Cheltenham Town

+On 24 January 2024, Kinsella joined League One club Cheltenham Town on an eighteen-month contract, reuniting with former Walsall manager Darrell Clarke.

+On 2 June 2025, Kinsella signed a new one-year contract at Cheltenham, with the option of an additional year.

 International career

-Kinsella made his Republic of Ireland U19s debut on 25 February 2015 in a friendly match against Azerbaijan Under 19s.
+Kinsella made his Republic of Ireland U19s debut on 25 February 2015, in a friendly match against Azerbaijan Under 19s.
 He was named in the starting eleven for the match at Tallaght Stadium.
 His second appearance came just two days later in a 2–0 win against the same opposition at the same venue.

-He earned his first call-up to the Republic of Ireland U21s in September 2016 and made his debut 12 months later against Azerbaijan U21s.
+He earned his first call-up to the Republic of Ireland U21s in September 2016, and made his debut 12 months later against Azerbaijan U21s.